sybrenstuvel/python-rsa/doc/usage.rst

 Time to generate a key
 ++++++++++++++++++++++

-Generating a keypair may take a long time, depending on the number of bits required.
+Generating a key pair may take a long time, depending on the number of bits required.
 The number of bits determines the cryptographic strength of the key, as well as the size of the message you can encrypt.
 If you don't mind having a slightly smaller key than you